PeppyDays/learn-rust-with-tests/src/rust_fundamentals/structs_methods_and_traits.md

 ### What are Methods?

-So far we have only been writing functions.
+So far we've only written functions.

 A method is a function with a receiver.
-A method declaration binds an identifier, the method name, to a method, and associates the method with the receiver's base type.
+Method declarations bind an identifier (the method name) to a method and associate it with the receiver's base type.

-Methods are very similar to functions but they are called by invoking them on an instance of a particular type.
-Where you can just call functions wherever you like, such as `area(rectangle)` you can only call methods on "things".
+Methods are similar to functions but are called by invoking them on specific type instances.
+While you can call functions anywhere, like `area(rectangle)`, you can only call methods on "things".

-An example will help, so let's change our tests first to call methods instead and then fix the code.
+An example will help, so let's change our tests to call methods first, then fix the code.

 ```rust
 # pub struct Rectangle {